paulowe/gcp/cloud-pubsub.md

+## Cloud Pub/Sub

-## Cloud Pub/Sub is a sclable, reliable messaging
+Cloud Pub/Sub is a managed service for scalable and reliable messaging

 ## Use cases
 - Stream analytics